projectcontour/gimbal/deployment/prometheus/README.md

 # Prometheus

-This directory contains a sample development deployment of Prometheus using temporary storage (e.g. emptyDir space)
+This directory contains a sample development deployment of Prometheus and Alert Manager using temporary storage (e.g. emptyDir space).

 ## Quick start